pmd/pmd/docs/pages/pmd/projectdocs/decisions/adr-3.md

 * Any package that contains an `impl` segment is considered internal.
 E.g. `net.sourceforge.pmd.lang.impl`.
   These packages contain base classes that are needed for extending PMD (like adding a new language).
   These can change at any time without a MAJOR version change.

+  In a later version, the `impl` packages could be promoted as a public API for implementing new languages for PMD outside the main monorepo.
+In that sense, e.g. the module `pmd-java` is allowed to depend on `impl` packages of `pmd-core`, but ideally it doesn't depend on `internal` packages of `pmd-core` (or any other module).
+However, for now, the `impl` packages are **explicitly considered internal** until this decision is revised.

 ### Deprecation and removing of old APIs